bradfrost/atomic-design/chapter-5.md

 - **Make it maintainable** by seeking the Holy Grail and making it easy to deploy and communicate changes to the design system.
 - **Make it cross-disciplinary** by making your pattern library become a watering hole the entire organization can gather around.
 - **Make it approachable** by making an attractive, easy-to-use pattern library with helpful documentation.
-- **Make it public** to increase your design system's visibility, increases accountability, and help with recruiting efforts.
+- **Make it visible** to communicate change, increase accountability, and help with recruiting efforts.
 - **Make it bigger** by including brand, voice and tone, code, design principles, and writing guidelines.
 - **Make it agnostic** by naming patterns according to their structure rather than their context or content.
 - **Make it contextual** by demonstrating what patterns make up a particular pattern and showing where each pattern is utilized.
 - **Make it last** by creating a clear governance plan and communicating changes to the design system across the entire organization.

 ## Go forth and be atomic
-We're tasked with making user interfaces work well and look great across a dizzying array of different devices, screen sizes, form factors, and environments.
+We're tasked with making a whole slew of products, sites, and applications work and look great across a dizzying array of different devices, screen sizes, form factors, and environments.
 I hope that the concepts covered in this book give you solid ground to stand on as you bravely tackle this increasingly diverse digital landscape.
-By creating design systems, being thoughtful about how you construct user interfaces, establishing a collaborative & pattern-driven workflow, and maintaining your design system, I hope you and your team can create great things together.
+By creating design systems, being deliberate in how you construct user interfaces, establishing a collaborative & pattern-driven workflow, and setting up processes to successfully maintain your design system, I hope you and your team can create great things together.
 Go forth and be atomic!